-These bake a low temp for 1 1/2 hrs and then let dry for additional hour in the oven with the temperature turned off until completely light and dry, they peeled away form parchment easily when finished.
+These bake a low temp for 1 1/2 hrs and then let dry for an additional hour in the oven with the temperature turned off until completely light and dry, they peeled away from parchment easily when finished.

 When they are finished drying I put some edible glitter on them to make some extra sparkle.